 Solid-state 13C NMR spectra normalized to the amount of observable C in the measured sample also suggested more active cycling carbon in the treatments with pasture phases (Fig. 2).
-All treatments had a similar amount of Aryl (110-145 ppm) and
+All treatments had a similar amount of aryl (110-145 ppm) and O-aryl C (145-165 ppm) but there were increasing amounts of alkyl (0-45 ppm), N-alkyl (45-60 ppm) and O-alkyl C (60-95 ppm) with increasing productivity.
+The alkyl to O-alkyl C ratio, indicative of the degree of microbial processing of OM (Baldock et al., 1997), decreased with increasing productivity and SOC content, suggesting less microbially processed OM in the high-productivity treatments (Fig. 2 inset).

-- 10 O-Aryl C (145-165 ppm) but there were increasing amounts of Alkyl (0-45 ppm), N-Alkyl (45-60 ppm) and O-Alkyl C (60-95 ppm) with increasing productivity.
-The Alkyl to O-Alkyl C ratio, indicative of the degree of microbial processing of OM (Baldock et al., 1997), decreased with increasing productivity and SOC content suggesting less microbial processed OM in the high productivity treatments (Fig. 2 inset). - 15 The yield of total amino sugars was significantly (P = 0.009) impacted by the rotation, with the permanent pasture having significant more amino sugars per g of soil than most other rotations (Table 3).
-This trend was present in every amino sugar (glucosamine P = 0.008; galactosamine P = 0.012, muramic acid P = 0.008) except mannosamine (P = 0.70).
-There were significant positive linear trends between individual and total amino sugar yields and SOC stocks for all sugars except mannosamine (data not shown). - 20
+The yield of total amino sugars was significantly (P = 0.009) impacted by the rotation, with the permanent pasture having significant more amino sugars per gram of soil than most other rotations (Table 3).
+This trend was